 Dry Needle Therapy is utilized in this clinic as an adjunct to Osteopathic Manual Therapy.
 Dry Needling myofascial trigger points can help to reduce pain, release muscle tension, improve blood flow and promote the body's self healing ability.

 When you attend this clinic for treatment, you will most likely be given some forms of exercise to help you recover from your injury.
-This will aid in your short term recovery of getting up and moving in every day life, but will also improve your long term management and prevention of further injury.
+This will aid in your short term recovery to get up and moving in your every day life, but it will also improve your long term management and prevention of further injury.
+Not to mention the general health and wellbeing benefits we know that exercise brings.

 Please reach us at rebecca@mindfulmotionosteo.com if you cannot find an answer to your question.